 What is Pilates?

 The Pilates method uses low-impact exercises to strengthen muscles, improve posture, and increase flexibility.
-Although Pilates focuses on strengthening your core muscles, your whole body can reap the benefits of the various exercises.
-You can become more aware of how your body functions and moves during everyday activities.
+The reformer and other equipment allow your whole body to benefit from controlled, full-range movements.
+Through Pilates, you can also become more aware of how your body functions and moves during everyday activities.

 Session Details

-Coastal Movement Specialists is pleased to offer both private and group Pilates sessions with therapists Kristen Kelliher, Amanda Beacham, Renee Wahlin, and Haley Deters.
+Coastal Movement Specialists is pleased to offer both private and group Pilates sessions with therapists Kristen Kelliher DPT, Amanda Beacham OTR/L, Haley Deters OTR/L, Alison Walsh OTR/L, and Elizabeth Ross DPT.
 Our instructors use their training in both Pilates and Physical Therapy and Occupational Therapy to provide individualized sessions for their clients, whether they are new to Pilates or experienced.

 Group Classes: